autumnai/leaf/README.md

 If you are new to Rust you can install it as detailed [here][rust_download], and we recommend taking a look at the [official Getting Started Guide][rust_getting_started].

-If you're using Cargo, just add Leaf to your `Cargo.toml`:
+If you are using Cargo, just add Leaf to your `Cargo.toml`:

 ```toml
 [dependencies]
 leaf = "0.2.0"
 ```

-If you're using [Cargo Edit][cargo-edit], you can
+If you are using [Cargo Edit][cargo-edit], you can
 call:

 ```bash